 It is important to review rankings as they provide a clear and concise way to compare performances across different entities, helping identify areas of strength and weakness for targeted improvements.
 Pennsylvania's score of 1 represents the "healthiest" county in a given measure.
-According to County Health Rankings & Roadmaps, Figure 6 reveals that in 2023, Fayette County's health outcomes, health factors, mortality, morbidity, health behaviors, clinical care, and social and economic factors rank poorly.
-It is also important to note that Fayette County's physical environment improved its ranking from 65 in 2020 to 37 in 2023.
-Westmoreland County's scores rank relatively well.
+According to County Health Rankings & Roadmaps, Figure 6 reveals in 2023, Fayette County ranked poorly in health outcomes, health factors, mortality, morbidity, health behaviors, and social and economic factors.
+Greene County ranked poorly in health outcomes, health factors, mortality, morbidity, health behaviors, clinical care, and social and economic factors.

-Westmoreland County's physical environment ranking significantly improved from 2020 to 2023, from 25 to 3.
+Fayette County improved its ranking score in the physical environment from 65 in 2020 to 37 in 2023.
+Greene County's rankings improved from 53 to 19 in social and environmental factors.
+Westmoreland County has a positive physical environment ranking score in 2023 of 3 from 25 in 2020, better than those of Fayette, Greene, and Washington.
 The physical environment is where individuals live, learn, work, and play.
 People interact with their physical environment through the air they breathe, the water they drink, the homes in which they live, and the transportation they use.10